Joe Mettle: Music career

 During his early days of singing, he worked as a backing vocalist for some Ghanaian Gospel greats including Cindy Thompson, the late Danny Nettey, and Reverend Tom Bright Davies.
 Joe Mettle was the lead singer for the indigenous multicultural music group, Soul Winners.
 He won the Artiste of the Year, Gospel Artiste of the Year and the Male Vocalist Artiste of the Year at the 2017 Vodafone Ghana Music Awards (VGMA).
 His award for Artiste of the Year was considered historical as he was the first Gospel artiste to win in this category since the conception of these awards.
 Joe has also won over 10 local and international awards.
 He has won several awards at Africa Gospel Music Awards, Gospel industry Awards, African Gospel Awards (UK), CCML Ghana Gospel Awards, Bass Awards and RIGA Awards (South Africa).

 Joe has featured on the popular South African Broadcasting Corporation's TV show titled, "Gospel Classics" which also highlighted Donnie McClurkin.
 He received the Best Male Gospel Artiste in Africa at the Trumpet Gospel Awards held in South Africa.

 He has many nationwide hit songs including "Mehia wo Yesu" (meaning-I need you Jesus), "Nhyira" (meaning-Blessing), "Medɔ Wo", "Akokyem Nyame", "Mensuro" (meaning-I will not fear), "Turning Around" and "Yesu Adi Nkunim" (meaning-Christ is Victorious) to his credit.
 One of the songs attributed to him, that won him nominations at the 2017 VGMA is titled "Ɔnwanwani" (meaning-God of Wonders).
 He has six albums to his credit.

 Joe Mettle Ministries

 In 2007, Joe Mettle Ministries was founded.
 The Ministry has two major annual headline events; Praiz Reloaded, midyear and Lovegift in December every year.

 Joe is the manager at Reverb Studios, which is a rehearsal and recording studio in Accra.
-The company provides musical equipment rental, as well as music and marketing consultancy services.
+The company provides musical equipment rental, as well as music and marketing, artiste managements and consultancy services.

+In June 2025, Mettle released a reggae-gospel single titled "Grateful", a thanksgiving anthem launched ahead of his annual Praise Reloaded concert.